JustinWUP/codesparks/README.md

 Please suggest other things that are valuable that you want to use.

-### Scaffolding
+### The scaffold tool

+#### Initial setup

+    ./scaffold.sh setup scaffold-name

+This deletes stock controller, index.php, create new scaffold and set default controller to the one you just made.

+#### Generating other scaffolds

 Where 'scaffold-name' is the name of the view and controller you want to generate, from project root run:

-    ./scaffold.sh scaffold-name
+    ./scaffold.sh generate scaffold-name

-More features coming one day.
+More features coming one day including probably a migration generator for Doctrine.

 ### Dependencies
 * Unix based OS or dev environment (Mac, Linux, CYGWIN)